theo-obadiah-teguh/Traffic-XGB/README.md

 ## Remarks

 This project was probably my first time training and using a openly available and powerful model like XGBoost.
 I learned concepts such as model training, train-test splitting for time series data, L1 and L2 regularization, data visualization with correlation matrixes, boxplots, time series lineplots, and so on.
+Here, note that TimeSeriesSplit must be used in order to avoid a data leak, where we would train with future data whilst testing on past data during cross validation.
+This is a mistake that most people fall into when following online tutorials.